aquantumreality/EE2016/README.md

 # EE2016 Fall 2021

+This repository contains AVR assembly language, ARM assembly language programs and C programs written for AVR ATMega8 microcontroller and ARM LPC2378 microprocessors respectively as a part of the lab work for EE2016: Microprocessors, Jul-Nov 2021.
 NOTE: You can use these codes for reference/learning but even in case of the same question, please DO NOT submit the same code as given in this repo.
 Thanks!

 **Lab**